 - The severity of your heart attack and your heart disease

 - The amount of exercise you were doing prior to your heart attack and your previous level of fitness

 - Any other illnesses or injuries you might have

 It's important to go at your own pace.
 Listen to your body and watch for any cardiac warning signs such as angina, lightheadedness or shortness of breath.
 In the early days, even low levels of activity such as walking to your mailbox and back may prove a challenge.
 But once you're further along in your recovery, you will want to increase the intensity and duration of your exercise.
 Your aim is to build up to five 30 minute sessions of moderate intensity exercise per week.

-The talk test [link to wellbeing/exercise page, anchor to talk test ]can be a useful way of measuring your intensity.
+The talk test can be a useful way of measuring your intensity.
 When you're exercising to a moderate intensity you should be able to talk but not sing or whistle.

 It's good to include a variety of exercise.
 Not only is this better from a health perspective, but variety can make exercise more enjoyable so you'll be more likely to stick to it.
 Include a variety of aerobic activity and some strengthening activities, such as yoga, pilates or some kind of resistance training.